StingraySA/WeatherXM_HA/README.md

 **This does not affect your ability to mine at all.
 We are merely listening on the wire as the data is streamed from the weather station**

+**Data streaming is sporadic during the first day that your stations is up and running.
+As soon as it's verified it's location, the data streams in real time**

 ![Sensors](./WeatherXM%20Sensors.png)

 Here's an example of a weather dashboard created with the data: